UNCORRECTED BOUND PROOF BOOK PROPOSAL: THE EMOTIONAL REMIX

 The Church Of Me received huge approval and a remarkably high number of readers at its peak, and got me (via my own prodding) some published work, but that was at a time when music blogs of note could be counted on the fingers of two hands with plenty to spare, before the professionals moved in and turned the term "blog" into a brand.
 Nevertheless I continued with my writing, sometimes sporadically and at other times with intense frequency.

-My other major blog is Then Play Long, which I co-author with my second wife, Lena Friesen - we encountered each other as a direct consequence of what I was doing on CoM - and which takes long and patient looks at all British number one albums from mid-1956 to the present.
-We got as far as mid-1996, after a couple of extended gaps, but Google searches for the blog reveal little beyond what was written around 2015, and the blog is probably past its period of purpose.
+My other major blog is Then Play Long, which I co-author with my second wife, Lena Friesen - we encountered each other as a direct consequence of what I was doing on CoM - and which takes long and patient looks at all British number one albums from mid-1956 to the present (currently the autumn of 1996).
+The blog has taken a few extended breaks but at the time of writing is indubitably active).

 My third mistake was to start writing about music in public when I was thirty-seven years old, thus instantaneously freezing me out of the closed shop of British music criticism.
 If I was going to be of any consequence, I should have started a lot sooner.
 I haven't paid my dues, photocopied the fanzines, written 150 words about the Edgar Broughton Band in a pub just outside Aylesbury on a wet Thursday autumn evening into an even wetter notebook.
 Hence I am generally viewed as a rather sad dilettante, a groaning ambulance chaser, a never-was (the chant of terminal damnation: "He's just a blogger!").